-The results of this study have shown that the UV/S-ARP is able to degrade TCF pesticide.
-Intermediate products are produced during the reduction of TCF pesticide that may require further treatment to remove these intermediates.
-In addition, the rate of reduction and removal of the TCF and dichlorvos compounds using the UV/S-ARP was significant, so that the amount remaining in the final solution was less than the recommended allowable values.
-The results of this study also show that in the degradation of TCF by UV/S-ARP, pH, initial concentration, reaction time, sulfite ion concentration and UV intensity have played an important role in this process.
+This study's results showed that the UV/S-ARP can degrade TCF pesticides.
+Intermediate products are produced during the reduction of TCF pesticides which may require further treatment to remove these intermediates.
+Besides, the rate of reduction and removal of TCF and dichlorvos compounds using the UV/S-ARP was significant so that the amount remaining in the final solution was less than the recommended allowable values.
+The results of this study also show that in the degradation of TCF by UV/S-ARP, pH, initial concentration, reaction time, sulfite ion concentration, and UV intensity have played an important role in this process.
 Using this method, mineralization has not been done completely and the mineralization efficiency in the final effluent has been less than the degradation efficiency of the pesticide.
-Some degradation intermediates of the TCF decomposition have more acute and chronic toxicity, but due to the very low concentration may not have adverse effects on the environmental sources.
+Some degradation intermediates of TCF decomposition have more acute and chronic toxicity, but due to the very low concentration may not have adverse effects on the environmental sources.
 The results of the study show that the intermediate compounds obtained from the degradation have no adverse effects on fish.
 This process has the ability to remove chlorine from the TCF structure, thus improving the degradability of this pesticide by other processes.
 In general, the use of this process was able to remove more than 95% of TCF in water solution.
-The amount of mineralization based on removal of TOC and COD are 74.6% and 79.52%, respectively, which is an acceptable efficiency for reducing the amount of TCF in the solution contaminated with this pesticide.
+The amount of mineralization based on removal of TOC and COD is 74.6% and 79.52%, respectively, which is an acceptable efficiency for reducing the amount of TCF in the solution contaminated with this pesticide.